Asymptotic half-grid and full-grid minors: Further definitions and a sketch of the proof

-Moreover, the following observation is immediate from the definitions.
+Moreover, the following proposition follows easily from the definitions.

-\begin{obs} If a graph $G$ contains $K_{\aleph_0}$ as an ultra fat minor, then it contains every countable graph as a diverging minor, and in particular, it contains every countable graph of maximum degree at most $3$ as a diverging subdivision.
-Moreover, if $K_{\aleph_0} \prec_{UF}^\eps G$ for some end $\eps$ of $G$, then we may choose the diverging minor / subdivision so that all its rays lie in $\eps$. \end{obs}
+\begin{prop} If a graph $G$ contains $K_{\aleph_0}$ as an ultra fat minor, then it contains every connected, locally finite graph as a diverging minor, and in particular, it contains every connected graph of maximum degree at most $3$ as a diverging subdivision.
+Moreover, if $K_{\aleph_0} \prec_{UF}^\eps G$ for some end $\eps$ of $G$, then we may choose the diverging minor / subdivision so that all its rays lie in $\eps$. \end{prop}

+\begin{proof} We only show the first part of the assertion, the `moreover'-part then follows easily.